mauryask/I-Am-An-Nitian-Website/README.md

 # I Am An NITian
-This is the web app which was developed for the biggest student community I Am an NITian.<br>
+The web app developed for the biggest student community, I Am an NITian.
-The website is now open source.